Kaoticz/Kotz.Utilities/Kotz.Extensions/README.md

     - ToggleFlag: Returns an enum with the provided bit flag set if it's not currently set, and vice-versa.
 - **IEnumerable\<T> Extensions**
     - AtLeast: Checks if the current collection contains at least the specified amount of elements and exits early if it does.
+    - ChunkBy: Splits a collection into a collection of collections based on the provided key selector.
     - ContainsOne: Checks if the current collection contains at least one element of a given collection.
     - ContainsSubcollection: Checks if the current collection contains all elements of a given collection.
     - NestedFill: Adds a sample object to the inner collections of a collection of collections until they all have the same length.